AliceNN-ucdenver/starter-hugo-academic/content/course/web-api/assignment1.md

 ## Prerequisites

 1. Sign up for a free [GitHub](https://github.com/) account if you don't already have one.
+2. Accept GitHub Classroom – this should have been provided to you by your instructor.
+[Classroom Assignment1](https://classroom.github.com/a/kRMOB9fw)
-2. GitHub Classroom will clone the repository [CSC3916_Assignment1](https://github.com/AliceNN-ucdenver/CSC3916_Assignment1) for you into your GitHub Classroom repository.
+3. GitHub Classroom will clone the repository [CSC3916_Assignment1](https://github.com/AliceNN-ucdenver/CSC3916_Assignment1) for you into your GitHub Classroom repository.
-3. Sign up for a free account on [Render](https://render.com/).
+4. Sign up for a free account on [Render](https://render.com/).

 ## Steps